It’s layer season, boys.

 Fall means it’s time to hang up the flimsy canvas belts you may have been using for the summer.
 Truth be told, I don’t doubt that you own a leather belt.
 I used to exclusively wear cheap belts from department stores until I switched to ones made of higher quality leather and more durable hardware.

 No matter what style I learn in towards for the day, I’m always wearing a watch on my wrist.
-There’s something inherently timeless (pun intended) about a clean watch as part of a man’s personal style.
+There’s something inherently timeless (pun absolutely intended) about a clean watch as part of a man’s personal style.

 Entry-level watchmakers like Timex and Seiko offer solid, affordable watches.
 Just be wary of all those cheap Instagram watch brands masquerading as luxury timepieces (Imgur: How to create a unique and minimalist watch brand).
 Most recently, I’ve been wearing my Kronaby Sekel all the time.
 It’s a “connected watch”, which means it has smartwatch functionality like notifications, music control, and IFTT integration with the look of a traditional watch.
 I always enjoy opportunities to tie technology not only into my lifestyle but my fashion style as well.
-Check out this review of the Sekel by the guys at wornandwound.com (also a great place to learn more about watches)!

 This stuff straight up rocks!
-It’s a waxy paste that restores and waterproofs leather boots, though I suppose it could also waterproof your belt if that’s of any value to you.
+It’s a waxy paste that restores and adds water resistance leather boots, though I suppose it could also waterproof your belt if that’s of any value to you.
 It’s awesome for kickin’ some new life into some worn-in leather boots or to protect them from light rainfall.
 Be warned that it does darken the leather it’s applied to by a few shades.
 If you’re unconditionally in love with the color of your boots, it’s worth finding another alternative.
 Best of all?
 It’s under 6 bucks.

 These are a must for any men’s fall fashion wardrobe if you’re an avid boot-wearer.
 Not only do they keep your toes warm and happy, they’re also a great odor-resistant solution to sweaty boot feet.
 Wool socks tend to be thicker than cotton or synthetic ones, so be sure to account for that if your favorite pair of boots fit tight.